ibrahimhalil-isik/ibrahimhalil-isik/README.md

 ### Hi everybody 💻

 #### I'm İbrahim Halil
-💬  I'm a student of Electrical and Electronic Engineering at Inönü University and I'm Junior Developer.
+💬  I'm a student of Electrical and Electronic Engineering at Istanbul Medeniyet University and I'm Junior Developer.
 I really enjoy learning languages and framework like C#,Java,Html,TypeScript and other. 👨‍💻
 <br/> <br/>

  <details>